Eugene29/Megatron-DeepSpeed_ViT/README.md

 Only base environment is needed for polaris cluster and for aurora, we use sam's ezpz repo.
 A suitable virtual environment is activated by default on aurora.

 ## Notes:
 Main script for entry is mult_mds.sh.
-In here, you'll need to modify WORKING_DIR.
+In here, you'll need to modify SCRIPT_DIR.
 There is also argument descriptions provided.

 Two set-up scripts are mds_args.sh and mds_launch.sh.
 Let me know if you think they will be better off merged.